News and Announcements

 — PITCHERS: Limited to 2 innings pitched per game & 3 innings per day if doubleheaders are played (goal: use multiple pitchers & develop more hurlers with mound time).
 Coaches, DO NOT pull pitchers midway through an inning unless in the case of injury.
 (Otherwise, this needlessly wastes game time for all and wastes the experience/coaching opportunity with the pitcher).

 — EACH PLAYER: Should play the infield each game (goal: develop multiple positions).

 — SPEED UP: Courtesy runners for catchers & pitchers; replacements ready for catchers making the 3rd out as a hitter (goal: maximize the time allowed).

-— SUBS: May borrow other BPV Fall League players to avoid a forfeit, but they should bat last and should not pitch (goal: play as much as possible; forfeits do no one any good).
+— SUBS: May borrow other BPV Fall League players to avoid a forfeit, but they should bat last and should not pitch unless the other coach agrees to allow this (goal: play as much as possible; forfeits do no one any good).